mkerker/dckr/docker2.md

 -   Lines starting with \# are treated as comments.

--   You can only have one CMD and one ENTRYPOINT instruction in a Dockerfile.
+-   You can only have one `CMD` and one `ENTRYPOINT` instruction in a Dockerfile.

- The FROM instruction
+** The FROM instruction

 -   Specifies the source image to build this image.

 -   Must be the first instruction in the Dockerfile, except for comments.

-The FROM instruction

-Can specify a base image:
+Can specify a base image: `FROM ubuntu`

- `FROM ubuntu`

-An image tagged with a specific version:
+An image tagged with a specific version: `FROM ubuntu:12.04`

- `FROM ubuntu:12.04`

-A user image:
+A user image: `FROM training/sinatra`

- `FROM training/sinatra`

 Or self-hosted image: